 Staying fit and keeping minds active

 Physical and mental agility is crucial to staying independent and there’s lots of ways to keep the mind and body fit as older people age.
 Whether it’s a daily Sudoku or watching Countdown with your loved ones, all these mind gym activities help to keep the brain sharp.
-Exercise classes for older people can be found at most town halls or local gyms to stay active.
+When it comes to exercises to beat ageing, exercise classes for older people can be found at most town halls or local gyms to stay active.

 Be mindful when offering support